Skip to main content

 Possible settings

-Pages count1The number of pages to parse (from 1 to 10)
+Pages count1Number of parsing pages in the search results (from 1 to 10)